 [Wage Credit = Co-funding Ratio x Gross Monthly Wage Increase x The number of months that CPF contributions were made]

-For better understanding, let’s look at these examples:
+For a better understanding, let’s look at these examples:

-The amount of Wage Credit is described as the below table:
+The amount of Wage Credit is described in the below table:

 |Gross Monthly Ceiling||$5,000||$5,000|